All Episodes

 Israel's permanent representative to the United Nations, who does not support a two-state solution, said after the vote last week, quote, it was to be expected that Israel's greatest ally would act in accordance with the values that we share and veto this resolution.

-This friend that has blocked countless efforts to delegitimize Israel cannot be true to our own values or even the stated democratic values of Israel.
+They failed to recognize that this friend, the United States of America, that has done more to support Israel than any other country, this friend that has blocked countless efforts to delegitimize Israel, cannot be true to our own values or even the stated democratic values of Israel.

 And we cannot properly defend and protect Israel if we allow a viable two-state solution to be destroyed before our own eyes.